destine/inverse-kinematics/README.md

 $ ./as4 <file>
 ```

-We provided a sample input file which can be run with `./as4 input.txt`.
+A sample input file is provided which can be run with `./as4 input.txt`.

 ## Input Format